Zhangjiagang Jiangsu, China Travel Guide

 Starting fare ~10-12 CNY.
 Per km ~2-3 CNY.
 Cash, WeChat Pay, Alipay.

-Dominant ride-sharing app with English interface, international credit card support.
+Dominant ride-sharing app using English interface, international credit card support.

 While car rental for self-drive poses complexities for foreigners, Zhangjiagang has other convenient rental solutions, especially for bicycles.

-No public hop-on-hop-off services for regular sightseeing.
-Local tour groups might use private buses for specific excursions.
+No mass hop-on-hop-off services for regular sightseeing.
+Local guided tour groups might use private buses for specific excursions.

 Not available for public transportation.
 Recreational boat trips might be offered in parks, but not for getting around.